 Walkers are bulkier compared to canes or hiking poles but they provide greater stability.
 The user can put all of his/her weight on the walker using the hands.

 I have to admit, I take pride in not needing assistance, but after knee replacement, the walker was the most valuable product I used.
 It was invaluable during the week after surgery.

 As you can imagine, using a walker and putting more weight on the arms will relieve a tender knee.
 They are meant for walking, yet movement will be slow.
 Steps are taken, then the walker is pushed in front of the body so more steps can be taken.

 Walkers, however, are slow and harder to move around.
 Sure, walkers can break down and fit inside a car trunk but it takes time to break down and a little strength to pick up the walker.
-They are lightweight but still heavier than a cane or walking poles.
+They are lightweight but still heavier than a cane or hiking poles.